Allen's .32RF Sidehammer Revolvers

 Variations

-First model: This model has a cylinder pin setscrew on the bottom of the frame.
-The grip is of the “quick drop” type, with an almost straight angle.
-The hammer face is completely round and the recoil shield is quite thick.
-The early 1st models have a cylinder length of .905″ while later versions have a length of .940″
+First Model: This version features a cylinder pin secured by a setscrew located at the bottom of the frame.
+It is equipped with a ‘quick drop’ style grip, characterized by an almost straight angle.
+The hammer face is fully rounded, and the recoil shield is notably thick.
+Early first-model variants have a cylinder length of 0.905 inches, while later examples measure 0.940 inches.

-Somewhere mid production of the 2nd model, the patent date marking of July 3, 1860 appeared on the side of the frame.
+Midway through production of the Second Model, a patent date marking of July 3, 1860, was added to the side of the frame.

-This patent referenced the raised area on the recoil shield to avoid jamming of the cylinder by expanded cases after having been fired.
-However, the raised area had already been applied on most of the first models and on all 2nd models.
+This patent referred to the raised portion of the recoil shield, designed to prevent the cylinder from jamming due to expanded cartridge cases after firing.
+However, this raised feature had already been implemented on most First Models and on all Second Models.

-Towards the end of the production period, brass frame revolvers were also produced in very limited quantities, both for the short and for the long cylinder configuration.
+Toward the end of the production period, a limited number of revolvers with brass frames were also manufactured, in both short and long cylinder configurations.

 Forth model:

-The production resumed in 1869 in the Ethan Allen & Co period.
-Other than the barrel markings and the change of the front sight to a blade, these revolvers are a continuation of the third model.
+Following the forced halt in production in 1863, manufacturing resumed in 1869 under Ethan Allen & Co.
+Apart from updated barrel markings and the adoption of a blade-style front sight, these revolvers are essentially a continuation of the third model.

 This is a First model which can immediately be seen by the screw at the bottom of the frame to retain the cylinder pin in place.
 It has the .905 cylinder which indicates early production.